zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/using-the-liferay-commerce-docker-image.md

 ## What's Next

 Doing more than just checking things out?
-Learn more about [Installation and Upgrades](../../installation-and-upgrades/README.md).
+See the [Installation Overview](./installation-overview.md) to learn more.

 Want to get a store up and running in minutes?
 Learn about [Accelerators](../../starting-a-store/accelerators.md).